 Executive Board Member Bios

-Paula Benson - Vice President
+Paula Benson - President

 Paula is retired from Centocor Ortho Biotech Products, the pharmaceutical/biotech division of Johnson & Johnson.
 She was a Managed Care Director with a focus on biotech/disease management/patient advocacy.
 Her responsibilities included identifying and contracting with key managed care customers, analyzing marketplace opportunities and developing strategic alliances.